vistadataproject/vistadataproject.github.io/demo/index.md

     Note: VirtualBox VMs go under `/Users/{user}/VirtualBox VMs/` on MacOS.

-* Check that the **nodeVISTA** Model Browser (Fileman Schema Browser) was installed successfully by navigating your browser to [http://10.2.2.100:9000](http://10.2.2.100:9000).
+* Check that the **nodeVISTA** Model Browser (Fileman Schema Browser) was installed successfully by navigating your browser to [http://10.2.2.100:9000/schema](http://10.2.2.100:9000/schema).

 ![FM Schema Browser -width70](/demo/images/common/fmql-browser.png)

-* As an optional step, if you're working on a Linux or Mac OS host, you may want to append the following command aliases to the `.profile` file in your home directory (i.e. `~/.profile`):
+* As an optional step, if you're working on a Linux or Mac OS host, you may want to append the following command aliases to the `.profile` file in your home directory (i.e. `~/.profile`) to manage the nodeVISTA server:
 ```
 alias nv-reload='cd ~/vagrant/nodeVISTA/setup; vagrant reload; nv-status'
 alias nv-halt='cd ~/vagrant/nodeVISTA/setup; vagrant halt; nv-status'